sakhileb/BluPinJS-EA/README.md

 ## General Information
 - A way to trade the commodity markets with ease.
 (Works on GOLD or USOIL)
+- This script is still under development do not use until stated otherwise.

 ## Features